Keyboard shortcuts

 Recovery — Non-Blocking Spawn / Async Reap

 varta-watch runs a single thread driving Observer::poll on a 100 ms read-timeout cadence.
-When a stalled pid crosses its silence threshold, the observer surfaces Event::Stall and the binary calls Recovery::on_stall(pid).
+When a pid crosses its silence threshold the observer surfaces Event::Stall and the binary calls Recovery::on_stall(pid).

-Today, Recovery::on_stall (crates/varta-watch/src/recovery.rs:71) shells out via Command::new("/bin/sh").arg("-c").arg(&rendered).status(). status() blocks the calling thread until the child exits, which means the entire poll loop — beat decoding, exporter pumping, Prometheus serving, stall surfacing for other pids — freezes for the duration of the recovery template.
-A misbehaving template (sleep 30, a slow restart script) effectively takes the observer offline.
+A naive implementation would block the calling thread on the recovery child until it exits.
+That would freeze the entire poll loop — beat decoding, exporter pumping, Prometheus serving, and stall detection for every other pid — for the duration of one recovery command.
+A slow recovery template would take the observer offline.

 • No new threads.
 No tokio, no executors.

-• Library code does not print; diagnostics live in crates/varta-watch/src/main.rs only.
+• Library code does not print; diagnostics live in main.rs only.

 #![allow(unused)]